 All forms of artwork may be sold in the Artist Alley.
 That said, Tsubasacon is a family-friendly convention so Adult Materials should be strictly monitored.
 Explicit materials such as nudity, sexual situations, extreme violence and other adult rated themes should be in binders/boxes that are not available for minors.
 If you wish to sell these materials, please ask to see a picture ID for anyone over 18 years of age.
 This includes commissioned artwork.
 Artists who do not abide by these rules will be asked to leave the convention, with no refund, and will be banned from future Artist Alleys.

-Fan Art is also acceptable in the Artist Alley.
-We do not limit the amount of Fan Art that may be displayed at your table, however, we do ask that some original artwork be displayed with it, since Tsubasacon wants to see what YOU do, not just your favorite manga artist!
-Copied artwork, or selling of other artwork as your own, if discovered, will be caused for immediate eviction from the convention.
+Fan-art is also acceptable in the Artist Alley.
+However, the amount of fan-art must be lower than 30% of your inventory as we want to see YOUR original designs.
+Please be aware that sewn items using licensed artwork is also considered “fan-art” so please limit how much is used in your designs.
+Copied artwork, “splatter art”, or selling of other artwork as your own, if discovered, will be caused for immediate eviction from the convention.

 All types of crafts may be sold at the Artist Alley including (but not limited to): handmade jewelry, crocheted/knitted items, small hand-sewn items, sculptures, pixel bead sprites, carved wooden items, sculptures, painted figures and soaps/candles.
 Smaller items such as props and accessories like hats, scarves, tote-bags, gloves and jewelry will be accepted.

-Full cosplay costumes, kimonos, leatherworking, glass etching or licensed artwork made into other creations will not be accepted in the artist alley as they might represent a conflict of interest with our dealers/copyright infringement, and interested parties are asked to apply as a Dealer.
+Full cosplay costumes, kimono/yukata, leatherworking, glass etching or licensed artwork made into other creations will not be accepted in the artist alley as they might represent a conflict of interest with our dealers/copyright infringement, and interested parties are asked to apply as a Vendor.
 If you have any questions on whether your work might compete with a vendor, please ask the artist alley coordinator for assistance.

 NO FOOD is allowed to be sold in the Artist Alley, no matter how crafty it is, the convention center prohibits the sale of food items without a food vending permit.